 Michael Douglas’s father was driving behind his son when Laura crashed into the boy’s vehicle.
 In an interview with Larry King, Laura says that after the accident her and Judy stood to the side of their car and watched a man rush over to the injured victim.
 Judy said "I think that's [the victim's] father."
 Bush responded, "No, that can't be the father.
 That's Mr. Douglas."
 Laura simply couldn't believe that her close friend was the victim of the car accident.

 In the early ‘60s, it was rare for police to administer a sobriety test, so the police report from the crash didn’t indicate whether Laura had been drinking.
-In her book, Bush insists that she wasn’t, but A.L.
-Bardach from The Daily Beast conducted an interview with some of Laura's old neighborhood friends, and they said she grew up surrounded by alcohol.
+In her book, Bush insists that she was not intoxicated.
+Despite a lack of evidence, much speculation surrounds this subject, however.
+A.L.
+Bardach from The Daily Beast interviewed several of Laura's old neighborhood friends, and they said she grew up surrounded by alcohol.
 Richard Pendleton was just a few years older than Laura, and he was the brother of Laura's close friend, Jeannie Bohn.
-He described Laura’s parents as habitual heavy drinkers:
+Pendleton described Laura’s parents as habitual heavy drinkers: